 I’ve been meaning to write this article for some time now.
 WordPress informs me that I actually started this draft back in February this year, so it’s definitely about time to finish it.
 Why today?
 I’m glad you asked.
 Today marks the 7 year anniversary.
-You see, on the 4th April 2010, I embarked on a journey to Arcos de la Frontera in Spain.
+You see, on the 4th April 2010, I embarked on a journey to Arcos de la Frontera, in Spain, to do the craziest thing I’ve ever done.

 A weekend, not unlike so many at that time, plans with good friends, to go and spend the weekend somewhere different.
 We used to enjoy getting away from Gibraltar for the weekends and mini-adventures happened regularly.
 By then I think we had been for hikes, canyoning (not to be confused with canoeing as one member of the group did), festivals and even just simple, more traditional, nights out on the piss.